Person mit Noise-Cancelling-Kopfhörern

 30 h

-Where the two headphones truly differ in everyday use
+Where the two headphones really differ in everyday use

-The comparison in the table is the raw overview.
-In daily use, the difference lies in three areas that cannot be directly read from the table:
+The comparison in the table is a raw overview.
+In daily use, the difference lies in three areas, none of which are directly readable from the table:

 Category Bose QC Ultra 2 Sony WH-1000XM6